-Set in one of the best locations on Palm Beach backing directly onto the white sands.
-The Four Seasons Palm Beach is smaller and more intimate compared to other Four Seasons and more traditional in style.
+Set in one of the best locations on Palm Beach and backing directly onto the white sands; The Four Seasons Resort Palm Beach is smaller and more intimate compared to other Four Seasons and more traditional in style.
 So it fits right into the old world glamour Palm Beach exudes.

 We opted for the premier ocean view room with sofabed.
 The room rocked a beach style vibe in cool contemporary colours.
 By the time we arrived in the early evening after the 2.5 hour journey from Cape Canaveral, we were more than ready for our cosy beds.

 We enjoyed breakfasts on the terrace of Graze restaurant.
 The buffet was amazing: fresh fruits, an omelette station, freshly made pancakes and waffles and all the other usual morning extras to set you up for the day.

 And Mr S was kept happy with his huge pot of coffee.

 There is only one pool, which the girls enjoyed.
 Whilst I caught the rays and a quick sun snooze on the loungers.
 Poolside cabanas are available too at a price.